nicoboyce/ds/_posts/2023-09-23-contracting-is-all-in-the-prep.md

 I have gone with yellow.
 My work bag (which is a **Beagles Original rolltop rucksack**) and my phone case and anything I'm liable to regret leaving at a desk is either bright yellow itself or marked with yellow electrical tape.
 There's no need to waste time checking you've grabbed all of your bits.

 Keep your devices charged and packed when not in use.
 Sometimes I'll need to get to a location at short notice.
 Sometimes I'm having to leave early in the morning to get to the site.
-I'm never looking to waste time checking things when I could just be prepared.
+I prefer being prepared over losing critical time checking things.

 ### Avoid stress, be ready

 That colleague I mentioned at the start?
 It wasn't even her fault.
 Someone grabbed her laptop charger on the way out of a meeting, presumably assuming it was theirs.
 Because she couldn't charge that device, she had to get a loaner and then set it up with the software she needed.
 So much time wasted, so unprofessional.

 Avoid being in a similar situation by ensuring all of your devices are USB-C compatible for charging.
 Label all of your items so you can quickly point out "No, that one is my cable, see the tape?" and carry a spare of anything mission-critical.
-Don't risk losing time, money, and reputation by being unprepared.
+Avoid the risk of losing time, money, and reputation by staying prepared.